Direct and Inverse Results on Bounded Domains for Meshless Methods via Localized Bases on Manifolds: Background: Manifolds and kernels

 is strictly positive definite.

-If ${ \tau>d/2}$, then ${ W_2^{\tau}(\man)}$ is a reproducing kernel Hilbert space, and its kernel is positive definite.
-Conversely, every continuous positive definite kernel is the reproducing kernel for a Hilbert space of continuous functions $\caln(k)$ on $\man$.
-The positive definite kernels we consider in this article (Mat{\' e}rn kernels on $\reals^d$ and Sobolev-Mat{\' e}rn kernels on compact manifolds) are all reproducing kernels for a Sobolev space $W_2^m(\man)$.
+If ${ \tau>d/2}$, then ${ W_2^{\tau}(\bbM)}$ is a reproducing kernel Hilbert space, and its kernel is positive definite.
+Conversely, every continuous positive definite kernel is the reproducing kernel for a Hilbert space of continuous functions $\calN(k)$ on $\bbM$.